ren-e/pmctl/README.md

 ### Caveats
 The parameters `-b` and `-c` require root, other parameters can be run as the regular user.
-When using the `-d` parameter the application will wait until the discharge threshold has reached.
+When using the `-d` parameter on Intel systems the application will wait until the discharge threshold has reached.
 Press CTRL+C to cancel the discharge.
+The parameter `-b` is only supported on Intel systems.